-Commencing January 1, 20192022, Firefighter 3rd Class salaries will increase to fifteen dollars (\$15.00) per hour, and all other classificationsthere shall receive be a two one percent (21%) wage increase in overall bargaining unit salaries.
-Commencing January 1, 20202023, there shall be a two-three and one-half percent (23.5%) wage increase in overall bargaining unit salaries.
-Commencing January 1, 20212024, there shall be a three and one-half percent (3.5%) wage increase in overall bargaining unit salaries.
+Commencing January 1, 2022, there shall be a one percent (1%) wage increase in overall bargaining unit salaries.
+Commencing January 1, 2023, there shall be a three and one-half percent (3.5%) wage increase in overall bargaining unit salaries.
+Commencing January 1, 2024, there shall be a three and one-half percent (3.5%) wage increase in overall bargaining unit salaries.
 (See Wage Tables).
-In the event this Agreement is approved by the Governing Body and executed by all parties after January 1, 2022, Upon approval of the agreement by the Governing Body and execution by all parties, any retroactive compensation due and owing back to January 1, 20192022, will be paid within two pay periods.
+In the event this Agreement is approved by the Governing Body and executed by all parties after January 1, 2022, any retroactive compensation due and owing back to January 1, 2022, will be paid within two pay periods.